Carl Leto, MD

 Julie Leigh, MD

 Dr. Leigh was born in Moscow, Russia, and came to the United States in 1987.
 After graduating Summa Cum Laude from the University of Maryland with degrees in electrical engineering and mathematics, she completed medical school at Johns Hopkins University.
 Next, she received training in ophthalmology at the University of Illinois at Chicago residency program.
 Finally, she went on to the Proctor Foundation at the University of California, San Francisco to obtain further subspecialty training in uveitis, cornea and external disease.
 In the summer of 2007 she returned to the Washington, D.C. area to join the staff of Northern Virginia Center for Eye Care.
-She now lives in Washington D.C. with her husband and her three daughters.
+She now lives in Washington D.C. with her husband and her three young daughters.